 Karthik Rajasekaran, MD, FACS

-Dr. Rajasekaran is a head & neck oncologic and reconstructive surgeon.
+Dr. Karthik Rajasekaran is a head & neck oncologic and reconstructive surgeon.
 He specializes in treating benign and malignant tumors of the nose, sinuses, oral cavity, oropharynx, larynx, thyroid, skin and salivary glands.
 Seeking to ensure the best possible care, Dr. Raj’s particular expertise is working with patients on individualized treatment plans.